 If you are an older adult, you might start to worry about whether you can keep your teeth in the years to come.
 You might also wonder if there is anything special you should start doing to ensure that your teeth remain healthy and beautiful.
 Fortunately, dental technology has come a long way in recent years.
 Here are 4 tips to protect your teeth as you get older.

 Modern dentistry offers more options than ever before.
 One of the best ways to protect your teeth is to ensure that you are up to date on the latest tools and techniques.
 For example, you might consider replacing old, worn out metal fillings with tooth-colored composites that are chemically bonded to your teeth.
 Perhaps you have wondered if you would benefit from recalcification, in which strong fluoride paste is used to rebuild tooth enamel.
-Maybe you have an older bridge that is reaching the end of its useful life.
+Maybe you have an older dental bridge that is reaching the end of its useful life.

 You might also be behind on the latest recommendations for excellent oral hygiene.
 Schedule some time to sit down with your dentist and go over the ways in which you can improve the health and beauty of your smile.